HIPAA-focused IT & Security BAA Available

 Clearer identity and authentication decisions

-Entra ID becomes important when practices need cleaner access control, stronger MFA behavior, role clarity, and more confidence around how users sign in from different devices and locations.
+Entra ID becomes important when practices need cleaner identity control, stronger MFA behavior, role clarity, and more confidence around how user policy is enforced across the tenant.
 The goal is not enterprise complexity.
 The goal is dependable control.

 05 Security Baselines